If we don’t act now, more than 140 million girls will become child brides by 2020.

-Child marriage is a violation of children’s rights.
-Despite being prohibited by international law, it continues to rob millions of girls around the world of their childhood.
+Child marriage is a violation of children’s human rights.
+Despite being prohibited by international law, it continues to rob millions of girls under 18 around the world of their childhood.
 It forces them out of education and into a life of poor prospects, with increased risk of violence, abuse, ill health or early death.
-15 million girls marry before the age of 18 each year, the equivalent of 1 every 2 seconds.

-Because I am a Girl works at local, national and international levels to enable millions of girls to avoid early and forced marriage, stay in school and benefit from a quality education.
-Working in partnership with NGOs, UN agencies and Member States, we led the development and implementation of influencing plans that secured the first procedural resolutions at the UN Human Rights Council and UN General Assembly on ending child marriage.
-We have also shared our community-based knowledge and experience of child marriages to affect policy at regional and national levels.
+Plan International’s Because I am a Girl campaign works at local, national and international levels to enable millions of girls to avoid early and forced marriage, stay in school and benefit from a quality education.

 What you can do to stop child marriage

 Raise awareness and tweet this

 "If we don't act now, more than 140 million girls will become child brides by 2020. https://plan-international.org/child-marriage #endchildmarriage."
 Tweet this

 "Every 2 seconds a girl becomes a child bride.
 Stop the clock - #endchildmarriage https://plan-international.org/child-marriage."
 Tweet this

 Learn more about the Plan International Because I am a Girl campaign.

 Evidence shows that entrenched traditions and views are still forcing young girls into early marriage.
 Learn how you can help stop child marriage in Plan International’s comprehensive survey of child marriage in Asia.